PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 09:09:26
+Last updated: 2024-04-06 09:09:59
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: Anything sounds weird, if you say it a  undred times.
+Bowl.
+Bowl.
+Bowl... - Ted Mosby